Cuisine of Hamburg: Fish dishes

-Due to its location on the Elbe river and its proximity to the sea the regional cuisine does feature a lot of fish dishes.
-Beside of different herring dishes like Matjes or Bismarckhering, Green Herring ('green' meaning fresh, hence not marinated, fried or cured) is also very common.
+Due to its location on the Elbe river and its proximity to the sea, the regional cuisine features many fish dishes.
+In addition to preserved herring dishes like Matjes or Bismarckhering, green herring ('green' meaning fresh, hence not marinated, fried or cured) is also very common.
 A fried herring becomes a Brathering if it is marinated in vinegar after frying.
 Another famous fish dish is Räucheraal, which is a smoked eel and was already featured by street vendors since the early 19th century and could be found on the dinner menus of many local restaurants.
 The dish Finkenwerder Scholle is another speciality which is considered typical for the cuisine of Hamburg as well as Pannfisch with baked potatoes, a dish that features fish leftovers in a mustard sauce.
 Carp is traditionally served for Christmas dinner or on New Year's Eve, and the omnipresent Fischbrötchen is a roll with raw or fried fish inside that is sold as street food.

 Soups and stews

 One of the most popular soups in Hamburg, is the creamy lobster soup called Hamburger Hummersuppe which is served with a small amount of whipped cream and garnished with dill.
 A variation of this soup is the small shrimp soup Hamburg style, called Hamburger Krabbensuppe.
-Adding a dash of Cognac to both variations is optional but very common.
+Adding a dash of cognac to both variations is optional but very common.
 The Hamburg variation on the Steckrübeneintopf which is popular all over North Germany is called 'Hamburger National'.
 Birnen, Bohnen und Speck, Labskaus, and the Hamburger Aalsuppe are further examples for the stews of Hamburg of which the latter is a vegetable stew with root, green vegetables and dried fruit which rose to supraregional popularity due to the controversy if it has to be served with or without eel.
 However, the preparation without eel is considered folk-etymological.

 Snack food

-Like in any larger city, there is a great variety of snacks available in Hamburg.
-Apart from international products like Doner Kebab, Asian cuisine, or pizza, there are some snacks with a local or regional tradition.
-Next to the popular fish sandwiches which are called Fischbrötchen, toasted white bread with small, brown shrimps from the North Sea called Krabbentoast is very popular either for breakfast or as a snack at lunch time.
+As in any larger city, there is a great variety of snacks available in Hamburg.
+Apart from international products like doner kebab, Asian cuisine, or pizza, there are some snacks with a local or regional tradition.
+Next to the popular fish sandwiches which are called Fischbrötchen, toasted white bread with small brown shrimps from the North Sea called Krabbentoast is popular either for breakfast or as a snack at lunchtime.
 Other popular snacks are Currywurst which comes in different styles made with different kind of sausages, or Knackwurst.